University of California, Santa Barbara Library: Expansion

-Main Library
+Main library

-The Main Library holds the general collection and several special collections: The Sciences and Engineering Collection, the Map and Imagery Laboratory, Curriculum Resources, the East Asian Collection, the Art & Architecture Collection, and the Ethnic and Gender Studies Collection.
-The Department of Special Research Collections is also part of the Main Library.
+The main library holds the general collection and several special collections: the Sciences and Engineering Collection, the Map and Imagery Laboratory, Curriculum Resources, the East Asian Collection, the Art & Architecture Collection, and the Ethnic and Gender Studies Collection.
+The Department of Special Research Collections is also part of the main library.
 Special Research Collections hold rare books and manuscripts and several collections, which include the Performing Arts Collection, the Wyles Collection on the American West, the Skofield Printers' Collection, and the California Ethnic and Multicultural Archives.

-The East Asian Collection was created in 1967 and is housed in the fifth floor of the Main Library.
+The East Asian Collection was created in 1967 and is housed in the fifth floor of the main library.
 The East Asian Collection includes around 163,700 volumes of Chinese, Japanese, and Korean-language materials.
-The bulk of the collection is Chinese (60 percent) and Japanese (39 percent); the Library began to acquire Korean works in 1992 when the university began its Korean program, and now has a few hundred titles in Korean.
+The bulk of the collection is Chinese (60 percent) and Japanese (39 percent); the library began to acquire Korean works in 1992 when the university began its Korean program, and now has a few hundred titles in Korean.

 Department of Special Research Collections

 The Department of Special Research Collections acquires, preserves, and makes accessible rare, valuable, or unique materials which support UCSB students, faculty, and research programs, as well as the scholarly community.
 The department's holdings are non-circulating but are available for research in the reading room.
-Special Research Collections includes many smaller units, including:
+Special Research Collections includes many smaller units, including the following.